Gotham Underground: Plot

-Matches Malone ends up being ambushed by Victor Zsasz while sleeping in his cell.
-Malone manages to defeat Zsasz, but is badly injured in the process.
-While Penguin tries to negotiate with Tobias Whale, Robin and Oracle try to figure out what is going on in the criminal underground when they are suddenly attacked by Spoiler.

-Batman as Matches Malone escapes from the Penitentiary's infirmary and runs into Great White Shark while Scarecrow (still injured) takes revenge on those that have wronged him.
-Tobias Whale sends a message to Gotham City Police telling them not to interfere.

-It is discovered that Johnny Denetto is the one who drove Tobias Whale out of Metropolis and into Gotham City.
-Bruce/Matches then finds out who is orchestrating his death.

 Bruce/Matches learns how Great White Shark got from Arkham Asylum to Blackgate Penitentiary.
 Tobias Whale and Penguin are both assembling armies.
-Spoiler is seemingly working with the Penguin to take care of Johnny "Stitches" Denetto of Intergang.
-Penguin and Spoiler have assembled gangs like the Bat Killers, the Dead End Boys, the Femme Fatales, the Five Points Gang, the L.O.D. and the New Rogues.
+Spoiler is seemingly working with the Penguin to take care of Johnny Denetto, a member of Intergang.
 As Bruce/Matches escapes Blackgate Penitentiary, Nightwing as "Freddie Dinardo" has a run-in with Vigilante.
-When he gets wounded, Nightwing sees a vision of Leslie Thompkins.

-Upon waking up in an infirmary, Nightwing discovers that who he saw as Leslie was actually Riddler.
 Penguin's gangs and Tobias Whale's 100 are currently fighting each other as Robin, Huntress, Batgirl, and Wildcat get involved.
-When Riddler visits Penguin, he is thrown into a room where the Femme Fatales are.
-Even though Penguin gets the upper hand, Whale reluctantly calls a truce with him in order to stop Johnny "Stitches" Denetto and Intergang.
-After Vigilante shows up and shoots two members of the Five Points Gang, Batman arrives just in time to save Nightwing from Vigilante.
+When Riddler visits Penguin, he is thrown into a room with the Femme Fatales.
+Even though Penguin gets the upper hand, Whale reluctantly calls a truce with him to stop Johnny Denetto and Intergang.
+After Vigilante shows up and shoots two members of the Five Points Gang, Batman arrives to save Nightwing from Vigilante.

-As Batman continues his fight with Vigilante, Johnny "Stitches" Denetto sends Penguin a package containing Mr. Jessup's cut-up body and glasses.
-When Penguin has a talk with Johnny, he mentions that Tobias Whale is not on "Penguin's side" anymore.
-Johnny also mentions that he has threatened the families of those fighting on Penguin's side and tells Penguin that he is giving him a day to get out of town.

 When Penguin and Riddler are talking in the Iceberg Lounge, members of Intergang attack.
 Things were not looking good for the Penguin until Batman arrives and comes to his rescue.
 However, Batman is not here just to save his life.
 He lets Penguin know that he owns him now and that he will report everything to Batman concerning Intergang and what is going on in Gotham, to which Penguin agrees.